Illinois National Guard (ING) Grant Program

 Colleges report enrollment hours and dollar amounts for initial, in-district and out-of-district benefit usage by students, as well as adjustments to previously-submitted data, via the ING Grant system.

-IVG benefit usage data is submitted in the same manner as MAP and IVG claims.
+ING Grant benefit usage data is submitted in the same manner as IVG benefit usag data and MAP claims.
 For additional details, refer to the ING Grant Benefit Usage page within this section.
 An ING Grant Program User Guide can help colleges navigate the online process.
-ING Grant File Specifications can be accessed in the section below and from the ING Grant Electronic Processing page.
+ING Grant file specifications can be accessed in the section below and from the ING Grant Electronic Processing page.

 Access to ISAC's Secure File Transfer System (transfer.isac.org) requires a valid GAP Access user ID and password.
 Additional information and instructions are provided in the FTP Process Using GAP Access Credentials Guide.